 There was never one scientific method, the scientific method we know today was polished and upgraded many times in history.
 We have no reason to think we now use the ultimate scientific method, yet most individuals never doubt the effectiveness of the scientific method, they believe it gives results and whoever thinks of criticizing science must be a fool.

 Galileo Galilei had a series of specific tests that would let experimenters confirm his laws with their own senses, he believed that independent confirmation is the ultimate way of verifying facts.

 Francis Bacon believed that nature was by default chaotic, and he wanted to understand and control the chaos of the natural by creating ontological frameworks, that in turn helped other people to better understand reality.
-He believed that knowledge is acquired through first-hand experiences, and this ment testing answers to important questions without relying on the words of other philosophers.
+He believed that knowledge is acquired through first-hand experiences, and this ment testing answers to important questions without relying on the words of other philosophers or scientists.

 René Descartes thought logic and rationality is the best way to arrive at knowledge.
 He believed you could break and deconstruct every problem in smaller pieces, or in more understandable questions and then doubt them.
 He believed that by doubting everything, he would arrive at absolute knowledge.
 René Descartes then arrived at the conclusion that the only thing he can be sure of, it’s his own mind, or as he put it, “I think, therefore I am“.
 He also believed that our senses are unreliable, and cannot be trusted to verify knowledge, but what if he was wrong about that?

 What if we can indeed use our senses to verify reality?